fncbook/fnc/book/ivp/basics.md

     ````{only} solutions
     ````

-2. ⌨ Solve each IVP in the preceding problem with `DifferentialEquations.solve`, and make a plot of the solution.
+2. ⌨ Solve each IVP in the preceding problem with `solve`, and make a plot of the solution.

     ````{only} solutions
     ````